 By applying the components of a free-market society to Koch Industries through this management philosophy, Charles G. Koch was able to build a successful, multinational company.
 Over the last 40 years, Koch Industries has grown to have a presence in about 60 countries and currently employs about 100,000 people worldwide.
 MBM’s proven success in the business world can provide great value to non-profit organizations because, at its essence, it focuses on creating real, sustainable value for society.

-There are two main components to MBM, the ten guiding principles and the five dimensions.
-The ten guiding principles are key to the internal culture of an organization: integrity, compliance, value creation, principled entrepreneurship™, customer focus, knowledge, change, humility, respect, and fulfillment.
+There are two main components to MBM, the 10 Guiding Principles and the five dimensions.
+The 10 Guiding Principles are key to the internal culture of an organization: integrity, compliance, value creation, Principled Entrepreneurship™, customer focus, knowledge, change, humility, respect, and fulfillment.
 When put into action, these principles combine to create a dynamic and positive culture.

 An organization’s culture is the foundation of success, and a healthy, thriving workplace is a prerequisite to being able to solve problems using the five dimensions of MBM.

 By viewing organizations through five different dimensions, problems are more easily diagnosed and remedied.
 They are: vision, virtue and talents, knowledge processes, decision rights, and incentives.
 These dimensions each provide a lens through which to understand and solve complex obstacles that organizations face.

 Conduct all affairs with integrity, for which courage is the foundation.
 Honor donor intent.

 Strive for 10,000% compliance with all laws and regulations, which requires 100% of employees fully complying 100% of the time.
 Stop, think, and ask.

 Contribute to societal well-being by advancing the ideas, values, policies, and practices of free societies.
 Understand, develop, and apply Market-Based Management® to achieve superior results by making better decisions, eliminating waste, optimizing, and innovating.